xen-troops/rcar_flash/README.md

 - `const` - send constant string defined in `val` field
 - `img_addr` - send the image (load) address.
 This address is determined by parsing `.srec` header of the file.
+- `file_size` - send the size of the binary file.
+It is obtained by the script automatically.
+Can be used for binary files only.
+   See the "Work with binary files" section below.
 - `flash_add` - send the flash (store) address.
 This address is read from corresponding `ipl` entry (check out next parts of the documentation).